-So if you were the person who stays at a moderate or at the deluxe when you go, you will be saving a significant amount of money.
+If you are a person who stays at a moderate or deluxe hotel when you go, you will be saving a significant amount of money.
 And you get the ultra-convenience of being walking distance to 1 or more parks and a short monorail ride away to others depending on where you are staying.

 4. Disney Vacation Club Points: Gifting them to Your Children